OUR PEOPLE

 After a 12 year career in public accounting which resulted in successful completion of a Bachelor of Business Degree from Queensland University of Technology in Brisbane, and subsequent qualification as a CPA, Adan became a director and part owner of his parents’ company GMT Logging Pty Ltd in 2004, and purchased the business outright in 2016.
 GMT now harvests approximately 300,000 tonnes per annum as a contractor for HQ Plantations in the Hoop (Araucaria) & Southern Pine Plantations in South East Queensland.

+The business was started by his father Geoff Taylor (AFCA Hall of Fame inductee in 2014) in 1976.
+Adan fills the role of a General Manager and is very passionate about the “future” forest industry, focusing on efficiency and innovation in both their ground-based and cable operations.
 Adan became the first Queensland Director of AFCA in March 2014, then Chairperson in 2016 and is also a member of the AFCA Audit and Finance Subcommittee.
 He also holds board positions with Private Forestry Service Queensland based in Gympie and Timber Queensland.
 His passion is to see that the interests of Forest Contracting businesses are represented & valued in all stages of the wood product supply chain.

-Lauren Carter, Director
+Lauren Carter, Deputy Chair

-Ricky Lesson, Vice Chair
+Ricky Lesson, Director

 Ricky is the Managing Director of Leeson’s Logging and Cartage.
 This is a family business started in the 1970s and Ricky is the third generation to work in it.
 The business works for HVP in Gippsland harvesting approximately 280,000 tonne of pine in flat fall.
 The business also hauls approximately 150,000 tonne of Plantation Bluegum for Midway and AP Maryvale in the Gippsland and Ballarat area.
 The business is supported by an office and workshop based in Rosedale with a total employee number of 65.

 Ricky started in the industry in 1997 after completing two years in Melbourne furthering studies following Year 12 VCE.
 Like all children of contractors school holidays was based around cleaning the workshop or driving a spare out into the bush.
 When Ricky started working in 1997 it was delivering fuel to all the machines working for then AP.
 From there he spent time in harvesters, forwarders and trucks gaining experience.
 In 2006 the business bought a job in Grafton NSW for which he moved away and ran it for 12 months before returning to look after the day-to-day running of their Gippsland work.
 Since then Ricky moved from the day-to-day running to the Managing Director’s position.
+Ricky is pleased to be a director of AFCA as it’s something his family has always been a part of since his father and others first started it many years ago.

 Wayne Shaw-Johnston, Director